British Pakistanis: Labour Party

 The Labour Party has traditionally been the natural choice for many British Pakistanis.
 The Labour Party are said to be more dependent on votes from British Pakistanis than the Conservative Party.
 British Pakistani support for Labour reportedly fell because of party's decision to take part in the Iraq War, when a substantial minority of Muslim voters switched from Labour to the Liberal Democrats.
 A 2005 poll carried out by ICM Research (ICM) showed that 40% of British Pakistanis intended to vote for Labour in 2010, compared to 5% for the Conservative Party and 21% for the Liberal Democrats.
-However, according to survey research, 60% of Pakistani voters voted Labour in the subsequent general election, held in 2010 and this figure rose to more than 90% in the 2017 general election.
+However, according to survey research, 60% of Pakistani voters voted Labour in the subsequent general election in 2010. and this figure rose to more than 90% in the 2017 general election.

 High-profile British Pakistani politicians within the Labour Party include Shahid Malik and Lord Nazir Ahmed, who became the first Muslim life peer in 1998.
 Sadiq Khan became the first Muslim cabinet minister in June 2009, after being invited to accept the post by then-Prime Minister Gordon Brown.
-Anas Sarwar served as an MP for Glasgow Central between 2010 and 2015, and was elected as leader of the Scottish Labour Party in February 2021.
+Anas Sarwar served as an MP for Glasgow Central between 2010-15, and was elected as Leader of the Scottish Labour Party in February 2021.
+He first stood at the 2017 Scottish Labour leadership election, where he finished in second place to Richard Leonard.
 Shabana Mahmood is the current Labour Home Secretary.